tulpy/AzureFoundations/docs/Deploy/configure-own-environment.md

 This section will guide you through the process of deploy an Enterprise-Scale reference implementation in your own environment.

-To deploy a sample Enterprise-Scale reference implementation, simply choose your favorite implementation (for example Contoso) and click on the Deploy to Azure button.
-You can use any of the reference implementations included within Enterprise-Scale

 - [WingTip](../reference/wingtip/README.md)
 - [AdventureWorks](../reference/adventureworks/README.md)
 - [Contoso](../reference/contoso/Readme.md)